 Q. Where are your products manufactured?

-A. Many of our products are made in the United States and some are manufactured in China, Germany and other countries.
+A. Our products are made in the United States, China and Germany.
 All of our products undergo extensive third-party testing.
-Handi-Craft will remain vigilant in monitoring and responding to all consumer contacts to ensure that it maintains its commitment to produce innovative and safe products that deserve the trust of parents with infants.
+Our manufacturer, Handi-Craft, will remain vigilant in monitoring and responding to all consumer contacts to ensure that it maintains its commitment to produce innovative and safe products that deserve the trust of parents with infants.

 Q. How do I find out what level my teats are?